open-source-labs/SeeQR/roadmap.md

 - Queries page

-    - fix query execution plan table view, likely broke while updating frontend dependencies
+    - Fix query execution plan table view, likely broke while updating frontend dependencies

-    - add colors back to special words in query view
+    - Implement local storage to save query history.
+Currently the history disappears when we reload application.

-    - work on explain function for mysql and sqlite, may have different metadata from existing postgres implementation, display whatever you can get
+    - Work on explain function for mysql and sqlite, may have different metadata from existing postgres implementation, display whatever you can get

 - 2D visualization / ER tables: